emc-mongoose/darzee/README.md

 * It's possible to push Docker image to docker hub via gradle:
 > $ docker login
 > $ ./gradlew pushImage

+# 5. Troubleshooting

+## 5.1 Running Mongoose on localhost (Mac, Windows)

+If you're running the web UI via docker-compose, make sure that it doesn't support host-networking.
+Instead of "localhost", use "host.docker.internal" address that'd point to the docker container host.